telekom/testerra-xray-connector/README.md

-# X-Ray Connector
+# Xray Connector

-This module provides a simple synchronization service for JIRA X-Ray plugin.
+This module provides a simple synchronization service for JIRA Xray plugin.
 It will register automatically by using `ModuleHook`, but you have to provide a valid property file and concrete implementations of interfaces for its usage.

 ----